ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ## Push your Package to Ballerina Central

-For the `ballerina push` command to work, you need to copy and paste your Ballerina Central access token in `settings.toml` in your home repository (<USER_HOME>/.ballerina/).
+For the `ballerina push` command to work, you need to copy and paste your Ballerina Central access token in `Settings.toml` in your home repository (<USER_HOME>/.ballerina/).

 Register on Ballerina Central and visit user dashboard at [https://central.ballerina.io/dashboard](https://central.ballerina.io/dashboard) to gain access to your user token.

-When you push a package to Ballerina Central, the runtime will validate organizations for the user against the `org-name` defined in your package’s Ballerina.toml file.
+When you push a package to Ballerina Central, the runtime will validate organizations for the user against the `org-name` defined in your package’s `Ballerina.toml` file.

-Therefore, when you have more than one organization in Ballerina Central, be sure to pick the organization name that you intend to push the package into and set that as the `org-name` in `ballerina.toml` inside the project directory.
+Therefore, when you have more than one organization in Ballerina Central, be sure to pick the organization name that you intend to push the package into and set that as the `org-name` in `Ballerina.toml` inside the project directory.

 Once that is done, push your package to Ballerina Central.